The Fuller Brush Man

 Fuller Brush Company: In the Beginning

 The Fuller Brush Company was started in 1906 by Alfred Carl Fuller (1885-1973).
 Fuller was born in Nova Scotia, Canada, the 11th of twelve children.
-Self-sufficiency was an important family value, and many of the Fuller children moved to the United States when grown.
+Self-sufficiency was an important family value, and many of the Fuller children moved to the United States to find work when grown.
 Fuller eventually followed some of his older siblings and settled in Somerville, Massachusetts.

 As Fuller honed his sales call technique, he found that politeness and being helpful were absolute necessities.
 While he generally offered to help with cleaning tasks so that he could demonstrate his various brushes, he sometimes took on whatever the lady of the house needed (hanging laundry?
 Moving furniture?) if it gave him a few minutes for conversation.
 In an article in American Heritage (1986), Alfred Fuller is quoted as saying, “I washed babies with a back brush, swept stairs, cleaned radiators and milk bottles, dusted floors—anything that would prove the worth of what I had to sell.”

 After a short time selling this other fellow’s brushes, Fuller decided this was the right business for him.
 He knew brushes could be easily and cheaply made, and his customers gave him all sorts of ideas for brushes to create.
-He was living in sister Annie’s house, so he set up a workbench in her basement where he mounted a hand-operated wire-twisting machine and spools of various sizes of wire.
+He was living in his sister Annie’s house, so he set up a workbench in her basement where he mounted a hand-operated wire-twisting machine and spools of various sizes of wire.
 He also purchased horse hair, fibers, and hog bristles.
 He planned to sell from his sample kit and then make the requested brushes at nights or on weekends, delivering orders the following week.
 Cash was required for payment; a lifetime guarantee came with all purchases.

 Fuller Brush Man in Hartford

 Fuller sometimes visited other towns in order to expand his territory.
-A visit to Hartford, Connecticut, the insurance capital of the world, convinced him that those stately Victorian homes filled with intricate paneling and iron grillwork were all in need of dusting.
+A visit to Hartford, Connecticut, the insurance capital of the world, convinced him that those stately Victorian homes featuring intricate paneling and iron grillwork were all in need of dusting.
 He opted to make Hartford his base of operation.

 As his business grew, Fuller built a factory specifically for brush-making, and it became one of the biggest factories in the country.
 By 1913 he also began using representatives to sell for him.
 He initially recruited men by advertising in a popular magazine of the day, and he soon had 260 dealers (salesmen) nationwide.
 At one point he sold under the company slogan: “45 Brushes—69 Uses—Head to Foot—Cellar to Attic.”